tomhel/LocaleNumeric/README.md

 Digits.useISO3()
 ```

-Digits object are instanciated using ISO2 codes by default.
+Digits object are instantiated using ISO2 codes by default.
 This can be changed to ISO3 codes.
 This method must be called before creating any Digits objects.

 ```javascript